TheRealBeef/Beefs-Stationeers-SEGI-Plus/README.md

 <img alt="SEGI Plus Logo" src="./About/thumb.png" width="45%" />
 </p>

+There is an in-game config menu with F11.

 A modified version of SEGI (Sonic Ether Global Illumination) for Stationeers with shader fixes and performance options.

 ## Features